What is an Electrical Defect Notice?

 Do you need a different electrician or can poor wiring and defective electric wires be resolved by your original contractor?

-The choice is up to you!
-Your original contractor can carry out the repairs, but you are also free to hire another licensed electrician to do the work.
+The choice is up to you.
+Your original contractor can carry out the repairs, but you are also free to hire another licenced electrician to do the work.

 Some people opt to employ a new contractor, especially when there are legal actions involved as a result of the unsatisfactory electrical installations.

-STL Electrician is qualified and licensed to assist you with defective electrical wiring
+STL Electrical is qualified and licenced to assist you with defective electrical wiring

 While it may be tempting to ignore a defect notice, this is an extremely important document.
-Contact STL Electrician for 24-hour services in Melbourne, with years of experience in installations and repairs.
-To learn more about the services our commercial and domestic electricians can help you with, visit the 24 Hour Service page.
+Contact STL Electrical for 24-hour services in Melbourne, with years of experience in installations and repairs.
+To learn more about the services our commercial and domestic electricians can help you with, visit the 24-Hour Service page.
 To speak to a member of our team, contact us now.